How long will it take for my order to arrive?

 How long will it take to resize my engagement ring?

 Door-to-door, the resizing process takes 2-3 weeks.
 This window allows time for delivery, the resize itself, cleaning, and quality control.
 If your vintage ring is set with gemstones, our stone-setter will also need to give its settings a careful check-over following the resize.

 To request a resize, please drop us an email so we can explain the process in greater detail and make suitable arrangements.

 Is it better to get an engagement ring resized before or after the proposal?

-Your vision of the perfect engagement probably pictures you slipping the ring on to her finger and it fitting perfectly, but we advise leaving the resizing until after the proposal.
-Resizing a ring more than once weakens the precious metal it is made from so we do not recommend it.
-To ensure the perfect fit, we suggest proposing with the ring unaltered and getting it resized afterwards.
-That way you can get her ring size measured at a jeweller and know the ring will fit like a glove.
+Your vision of the perfect proposal probably involves you slipping the engagement ring on to her finger and for the perfect fit first time, but we advise leaving the ring sizing until after the proposal.
+Resizing a ring more than once can compromise the structural integrity of its precious metal, so we recommend avoiding numerous resizes if possible.
+In other words, we suggest proposing with the ring unaltered and having it resized afterwards.
+That way, she can have her ring size measured by a jeweller - no need for guessing games.